 You can also fly into Bahía Solano from Medellín with Satena and Grupo San German.
 From there, you can look for boat transportation to Nuquí either directly (likely for a high price) or by taking a series of pre-established routes and passing through Ultría National Park.

 I’m not able to find very reliable information on the routes or costs.
 The best I have found is this article (in Spanish).
 I would say this is only for the adventurous and very comfortable speaking Spanish and navigating Colombia.

 To be honest, I’d strongly suggest sticking to flying to get to Nuquí.
 Given the possible safety concerns in Buenaventura and the length of the trip it doesn’t seem worth the savings, and the lack of clear information on getting there from Bahía Solano would make me uncertain about going that route.

 See the Humpback Whales

-If you’re reading this article, this is probably the whole reason you came anyway.
+Whale watching in Colombia’s Pacific is probably is probably what drew you to Nuquí.
 I know it was my reason for going.
 Anywhere you stay should either have the boat excursion to see the whales included or should be able to set it up for you.